davygoat/simh-os32/README.txt

 Using the FTP server (UNIX/Linux only) :-

-   Note: Windows users may be able to use Cygwin or MobaXterm -- YMMV.
+   Note: Windows 10 users may be able to do this in the Windows Subsystem for Linux.
+Other Windows users could try Cygwin or MobaXterm -- YMMV.
    A better option would be to run Linux or BSD inside a VM or Docker.

    Required packages: tcl, expect, tcllib